I work with several companies and links to any products within posts are affiliate.

 - Be allowed to squat in or beside the bed as long as the FHT’s are traceable (I really wanted to not have to be monitored the entire time, but it’s hospital policy so I don’t have a choice.)

-- Please do not offer me pain medication, I plan to use natural methods of childbirth (I’ve prepared using the Bradley Method) and will request medication if I need it.
+- Please do not offer me pain relief medication, I plan to use natural methods of childbirth (I’ve prepared using the Bradley Method) and will request medication if I need it.
 (I did NOT sign the epidural forms so I won’t even be able to get it if I break down and want it!)

 - Please do not divulge any information about the sex of our baby to us or to others, we want it to be a surprise when he or she is born!

-- Please keep the people in the waiting room updated on how we all are doing
+- Please keep the people in the waiting room updated on how we all are doing and our health care

 - When it’s time to push I’d like to: